kubernetes/sig-release/release-engineering/role-handbooks/branch-manager.md

 For the item `Screenshot unhealthy release branch testgrid boards...`:

-`krel testgridshot` takes care of generating screenshots of [Testgrid](https://testgrid.k8s.io/) to keep as a reference of the state it was in before cutting a release.
-This subcommand will generate images of the boards and upload them to a Cloud Storage bucket, as well as the Markdown code.
+`krel testgridshot` fetches the current status of [Testgrid](https://testgrid.k8s.io/) dashboards to keep as a reference of the state they were in before cutting a release.
+This subcommand queries the Testgrid JSON summaries and generates a Markdown table listing failing (or other specified state) jobs.

 To invoke the subcommand, run it with the branch you are working on:

 ```
-krel testgridshot --branch 1.20
+krel testgridshot --branch 1.36
 ```

 You can include other testgrid states in the output and even have krel autocomment the issue for you:

 ```
-krel testgridshot --branch 1.20 --github-issue 12345 --states=FLAKY
+krel testgridshot --branch 1.36 --github-issue 12345 --states=FLAKY
 ```

 Once the script generates the Markdown table, post it as a comment on the created issue.
 You can take a look at the [following comment](https://github.com/kubernetes/sig-release/issues/1249#issuecomment-696702503) as an example.